Practicum - FRHD 3200

 - receive both verbal and written feedback,

-- develop skills in self-evaluation,
+- develop skills in reflective practice and self-evaluation,

 - gain insights into children and their development,